Codecademy/docs/content/react/concepts/hooks/terms/useEffect/useEffect.md

 Subjects:
   - 'Web Development'
 Tags:
+  - 'Components'
   - 'React'
-  - 'useEffect'
 CatalogContent:
   - 'react-101'
   - 'paths/front-end-engineer-career-path'
 ---

-The `useEffect()` hook takes in a function and an array.
+The **`useEffect()`** hook takes in a [function](https://www.codecademy.com/resources/docs/javascript/functions) and an [array](https://www.codecademy.com/resources/docs/javascript/arrays).
 The function will be executed after the current render process finishes and only if the elements inside the array has changed from the previous render.

-This hook can be used to run side effects (e.g. call to an external API, update another state, etc.) or attach [event listeners](https://www.codecademy.com/resources/docs/javascript/events).
+This hook can be used to run side effects (call to an external API, update another state, etc.) or attach [event listeners](https://www.codecademy.com/resources/docs/javascript/events).

 ## Syntax